Chapter 609 — Criminal Code

 Definitions

-Defines the key legal terms used throughout Minnesota's criminal code, including what counts as a felony, gross …
+Defines the key terms used throughout Minnesota's criminal code.
+It sets the offense levels: a felony is a crime for …

 609.025